sajinadissanayake/PHP-CMS/README.md

 # PHP-Clinic-Management-System
-This is a Simple Clinic Management System which is created for managing private tuition classes
+This is a Simple Clinic Management System which is created for hospitals